paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-080-neotropical-migratory-bird-conservation.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (b)(3), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 2006—Subsec. (b)(1).
 Pub.
 L. 109–363 inserted at end “The advisory group as a whole shall have expertise in the methods and procedures set forth in [section 6103(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section6103/2&num=0&edition=prelim) in each country and region of the Western Hemisphere”.